sassoftware/sas-container-recipes/addons/access-oracle/README.md

  148
 ```

-## Batchserver
+## SAS Batch Server

-* Edit the 'FIXME' text in _acoracle.sas_ and _dcoracle.sas_ with the
-  correct values for the environment.
+1. Edit the 'FIXME' text in acoracle.sas and dcoracle.sas to include the correct values for the environment.
-* From the parent directory, run the following
+2. From the parent directory, run the following command:

 ```
 docker run --interactive --tty --rm --volume ${PWD}/addons/access-oracle:/sasinside --env SAS_LOGS_TO_DISK=true svc-access-oracle --batch /sasinside/acoracle.sas